machinezone/IXWebSocket/README.md

 webSocket.stop()
 ```

+## Build

+CMakefiles for the library and the examples are available.
+This library has few dependencies, so it is possible to just add the source files into your project.

 ## Implementation details

 ### TLS/SSL

 Connections can be optionally secured and encrypted with TLS/SSL when using a wss:// endpoint, or using normal un-encrypted socket with ws:// endpoints.
-AppleSSL is used on iOS and OpenSSL is used on Android.
+AppleSSL is used on iOS and macOS, and OpenSSL is used on Android and Linux.

 ### Polling and background thread work